 👑 Reigning among the ornamental fishes, the koi fish is very much coveted in Japanese gardens all over the world.
-Its large size, bright colors and longevity are making the koi fish an outstanding animal.
+Its large size, bright colors and longevity are making the koi fish an outstanding japanese animal.
 But what about the significance of the koi fish in the Japanese culture?

 In Japan, the koi fish has multiple significations.
 This emblematic fish symbolizes courage, perseverance, bravery and love simultaneously.
 Hence, it occupies an important place in the art of Japanese tattooing as well.
 A symbol highly appreciated in the Japanese culture.